How to Do a California Short Sale

-Makes no difference at all.
 Any lender who approves a short sale for 1 to 4 units in California must release the seller for liability and cannot pursue a deficiency judgment.
 Of course, laws can change.
 So, it is wise to obtain a short sale approval letter that contains specific verbiage waiving the deficiency or releasing the seller.

 Taxes on a California Short Sale

 The Mortgage Forgiveness Debt Relief Act of 2007 is a federal law.
 It exempts personal residences up to a certain maximum amount from taxation.
 It is not a California law.
 For years, California state law has mirrored the federal law.
 Whether California law will exempt a seller from state income taxes for mortgage debt relief is an answer best answered by a tax accountant.
-That's because even if a seller is disqualified, there are other exemptions that might apply.
+That's because even if a seller is disqualified, other exemptions might apply.